webscraperio/web-scraper-documentation/docs/Web Scraper Cloud/Image Export.md

 # Image Export

 Web Scraper Cloud supports automated image export to `Amazon S3, Google Cloud Storage, and Azure Blob Storage`.
 This feature is available exclusively for `Scale` plan users.
+Image downloading is performed during the execution of the scraping job.
+As pages are processed, associated images are downloaded in parallel with data extraction.

 ## Image Export Configuration